Alpha Beta Partners - SRI, Ethical & Sustainable Portfolios

 Oppressive regimes (not free or democratic) exclusion policy

-Find funds with policies that exclude companies or other assets where regimes are not democratic, or where people may be oppressed.
+Has policies that exclude companies or other assets which operate in, or are owned by regimes which are not democratic, or where people may be oppressed.
 May use eg. Freedom House research.
 Strategies vary.
-See fund literature for further information.

 Responsible supply chain policy or theme

-Find funds that have policies or a theme that relates to the responsible management of supply chains.
+Has policies or a theme that relates to the responsible management of supply chains.
 These may relate to employment issues, notably people employed by their suppliers, as well as the sourcing of materials and products.
-See fund literature for further information.
 Meeting Peoples' Basic Needs

 Water / sanitation policy or theme

-Find funds that have policies or themes that set out their position on investment in the water sector and/or sanitation.
+Have policies or themes that set out the position on investment in the water sector and/or sanitation.
 Strategies vary.
-See fund information for further detail.

 Invests in social property (freehold)